moritzstadler/acvi-med/README.md

 # Annotation and Import

 Before importing a VCF file make sure that the PostgreSQL database is running on port `5432`.
+Only annotated files can be imported.

 ## Build the container